dj-wasabi/helm-zabbix/README.md

 Parameter | Description
 --------- | -----------
-db-zbx-user|The username that Zabbix can use to authenticate against a (MySQL|PgSQL) database. db-zbx-pass|The password that Zabbix can use to authenticate against a (MySQL|PgSQL) database. db-root-pass|The (MySQL|PgSQL) ROOT password.
+db-zbx-user|The username that Zabbix can use to authenticate against a (MySQL or PgSQL) database. db-zbx-pass|The password that Zabbix can use to authenticate against a (MySQL or PgSQL) database. db-root-pass|The (MySQL or PgSQL) ROOT password.